pietrobraione/sushi/README.md

     $ java sushi.Main

 This will print a help screen that lists a lot of options.
-The most important are:
+The indispensable ones, that you must set in order for SUSHI to work, are:

 * `-classes`: a semicolon separated list of paths; It is the classpath of the software to test.
 * `-target_class`: the name in [internal classfile format](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#14757) of the class to test: SUSHI will generate tests for all the methods in the class.
 Or alternatively:
 * `-target_method`: the signature of a method to test.
 The signature is a semicolon-separated list of: the name of the container class in internal classfile format; the [descriptor](http://docs.oracle.com/javase/specs/jvms/se6/html/ClassFile.doc.html#1169) of the method; the name of the method.
-You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in my.Class with their signatures in internal format.
+You can use the `javap` command, included with every JDK setup, to obtain the internal format signatures of methods: `javap -s my.Class` prints the list of all the methods in `my.Class` with their signatures in internal format.
 * `-evosuite`: the path of the EvoSuite jar file contained in the lib/ folder.
 * `-jbse_lib`: this must be set to the path of the JBSE jar in the lib/ folder.
 * `-sushi_lib`: this must be set to the path of sushi-lib.jar.